 There was one lone human occupant of the Space Museum every evening.
 He was the custodian who routinely made certain the droids were working properly.
-It was a rather dull job, but then again, most residents of the beleaguered planet were thankful for any peaceful occupation or attraction that was free from the malicious and often deadly antics of the Cabal of Super-Criminals.
+It was a rather dull job, but then again, most residents of the beleaguered planet were thankful for any peaceful occupation or attraction that was free from the malicious and often deadly antics of the Legion of Ultra-Villains.

 A serious-looking young man with short red hair paced the silent halls and occasionally stopped to inspect an exhibit before continuing on his rounds.
 He looked up rather wistfully at a crystalline case that contained a set of coins.
 “President Booth commemorative coins.
 I wonder what would have happened to our country if that crazy actor Lincoln hadn’t shot John Wilkes Boothe?”